-The Fund pays a management fee for this Share class of 0.63% per year (excluding VAT) to the Manager.
+For this Share Class, the Fund pays an annual management fee of 1.00% (excluding VAT) to the Manager.
 The pro rata part of the management fee is determined daily on the basis of the Share Class Assets (without deduction of the obligation arising from the management fee and service fee for the previous day not yet charged to the result of the Share Class).
 The sum of the pro rata percentages from the beginning to the end of the month is subsequently charged to the result of the Share Class.